sergei-grechanik/tupimage/README.md

 There is a demo vim plugin to preview images in floating windows [here](https://github.com/sergei-grechanik/vim-terminal-images).
 Very experimental, not much documentation.

+### fzf
+Fzf prevents proper two-way communication with the terminal (if you know how to work around it, please tell me).
+Try the one-way mode:

+    fzf --preview 'tupimage --less-diacritics -q --one-way --max-cols $FZF_PREVIEW_COLUMNS --max-rows $FZF_PREVIEW_LINES {}'

+(`--less-diacritics` is optional, `-q` disables uploading status line).
+It's not very reliable since the response from the terminal is not checked.
+Sometimes tupimage will think that the image is already uploaded and won't try to reupload it again, although the reuploading might have failed and you see an empty box.
+You can try to force reuploading each time to fix this:

+    fzf --preview 'tupimage --force-upload --less-diacritics -q --one-way --max-cols $FZF_PREVIEW_COLUMNS --max-rows $FZF_PREVIEW_LINES {}'

+Also, older versions of fzf seem to have problems with unicode symbol width, so you may need to update it.

 ## Tmux support